benmvp/react-workshop/README.md

 Each step has an Elaboration & Feedback form link at the end.
 After you're done with the exercise and before jumping to the next step, please take a few minutes to fill that out to solidify your learning.

 At the end of the workshop, I would greatly appreciate your overall feedback.
 [Share your workshop feedback](https://bit.ly/react-fun-ws-feedbck).

+### 🤝 Code of Conduct

+All attendees, speakers, sponsors and volunteers at this workshop are required to agree with the [code of conduct](CODE_OF_CONDUCT.md).
+Organizers will enforce this code throughout the event.
+We expect cooperation from all participants to help ensure a safe environment for everybody.

 ### 👉🏾 First Step